ATV SHIPPING PROTECTION

 There are a couple of steps you can take before pickup that will aid you in case you need to open a case:

 - Take date-stamped photos of your ATV from several angles.

 - Document any pre-existing damage and have the transporter sign this at pickup.

-Click here for more information about properly preparing your ATV for transport.
+Read more about properly preparing your ATV for transport.

-If you do not purchase additional coverage from a third party such as uShip Cargo Insurance, it’s a good idea to purchase whatever insurance the transportation company offers above their base minimum coverage.
-Usually the minimum coverage will not cover the overall worth of your ATV, so it’s a good idea to either purchase the company’s plan or go to a third-party insurance company and buy additional coverage.
+If you do not purchase additional coverage from a third party such as the uShip Protection Plan, it’s a good idea to purchase whatever insurance the transportation company offers above their base minimum coverage.
+Usually, the minimum coverage will not cover the overall worth of your ATV, so it’s a good idea to buy additional coverage.